Balkaneros91/Cubaneros-PP4/README.md

 ### Agile

 The project is build using the agile methodology.
-Link to the project board: [here](https://github.com/users/Balkaneros91/projects/13/views/1)
+To check the project's board click [here](https://github.com/users/Balkaneros91/projects/13/views/1)

 ### User Stories